 It is no secret that Artificial Intelligence (AI) is at the center of everything Microsoft is doing right now, so Windows enthusiasts shouldn't be surprised to learn that Microsoft Copilot will probably power several new AI capabilities.
 The sophisticated AI capabilities and features included in Windows 11's 23H2 upgrade are expected to be carried over into this year's 24H2 update.

-However, many people believe that Windows 12 will only bring about additional stability, power, and security for much of what we now experience in Windows OS.
-Improved AI algorithms are reportedly being worked on to provide Windows 12 customers with a more tailored experience.
+However, many believe that Windows 12 will only bring about additional stability, power, and security for much of what we now experience in Windows OS.
+Improved AI algorithms are reportedly being worked on to provide Windows 12 customers a more tailored experience.
 This could include enhanced AI-powered search features and a more sophisticated Recommended section in File Explorer.

 Microsoft has always been open about its plans to integrate AI features into the Windows operating system.
 Thus, we don't anticipate that Windows 12 will modify this.
 Though there isn't any official confirmation, it's intriguing to think about the potential for additional AI features beyond what Windows 11 offers.
 Windows 12 has the potential to significantly advance AI capabilities, building on the groundwork set by the 23H2 update for Windows 11, which brought Microsoft Copilot to Windows.
 Future updates may improve Copilot's capacity to operate and communicate with the PC even more.
 It has already proven that it can offer a more efficient and customized experience.